 Each year, the Department of Otolaryngology offers summer research opportunities to first-year OHSU medical students during the summer, with a stipend of approximately $5,000 for each three month fellowship.
 Individuals from under-represented racial and ethnic groups, as well as individuals with disabilities, are encouraged to apply.

 Successful students will work with a faculty member to develop a research project to be conducted during the summer months with the aim of a published article, an international or national conference presentation, or both.
-During the summer of 2011, the following opportunities were available:
+During the summer of 2014, the following opportunities are available:

 - Otoacoustic emissions